AdaCore/gnatstudio/docs/users_guide/debugging.rst

 In VxWorks AE breakpoints have two extra properties:

 * Scope:

-  which task(s) will be stopped at a given breakpoint.
+  Which task(s) will be stopped at a given breakpoint.
 Possible values are:

   * task:

-    the breakpoint will only affect the task that was active when the breakpoint was set.
-If the breakpoint is set before the program is run, the breakpoint will affect the environment task
+    The breakpoint only affects the task that was active when the breakpoint was set.
+If the breakpoint is set before the program is run, the breakpoint affects the environment task

   * pd:
     .. index:: protection domain

-    any task in the current protection domain will be affect by the breakpoint
+    Any task in the current protection domain is affected by the breakpoint

   * any:

-    any task in any protection domain will be affected by the breakpoint.
+    Any task in any protection domain is affected by the breakpoint.
 This setting is only allowed for tasks in the Kernel domain.

 * Action:

-  when a task hits a breakpoints, which tasks are stopped:
+  When a task hits a breakpoints, which tasks are stopped:

-  * task:
-    stop only the task that hit the breakpoint.
+  * task: only the task that hit the breakpoint.

-  * pd:
-    stop all tasks in the current protection domain
+  * pd: all tasks in the current protection domain

-  * all:
-    stop all stoppable tasks in the system
+  * all: all stoppable tasks in the system

-These two properties can be set or changed through the advanced breakpoints characteristics by clicking on the *Advanced* button.
+You set of change these properties through the advanced breakpoints characteristics by clicking on the :guilabel:`Advanced` button.
 There are two ways of setting these properties:

 * Per breakpoint settings:

-  After setting a breakpoint (the default Scope or Action values will both be task), select the :guilabel:`Scope/Action` tab in the :guilabel:`Advanced` settings.
-To change these settings for a specific breakpoint, select it from the breakpoints list, select the desired values of Scope and Action and click on the :guilabel:`Update` button.
+  After setting a breakpoint (the default Scope or Action values are both `task`), select the :guilabel:`Scope/Action` tab in the :guilabel:`Advanced` settings.
+To change these settings for a specific breakpoint, select it from the breakpoints list, select the desired values of Scope and Action, and click on the :guilabel:`Update` button.

 * Default session settings:

-  Select the :guilabel:`Scope/Action` tab in the :guilabel:`Advanced` settings.
-Select the desired Scope and Action settings, check the :guilabel:`Set as session defaults` check box and click the :guilabel:`Close` button.
+  Select the :guilabel:`Scope/Action` tab in the :guilabel:`Advanced` settings, select the desired Scope and Action settings, check the :guilabel:`Set as session defaults` check box and click the :guilabel:`Close` button.
 From then on, every new breakpoint will have the specified values for Scope and Action.

 .. index:: saving breakpoints
 .. index:: breakpoints, saving